aaroexxt/ArchiverCrawler/README.md

 # ArchiverCrawler
- Crawls website dynamically by following links on pages and saves all media along the way, to hopefully allow completely local viewing of website
+ Crawls website dynamically by following links on pages and saves all media along the way, to hopefully allow completely local viewing of website or dataset collection

 ## Use Requirements